mateusznowakdev/solar/README.md

 # Datalogger for solar inverter

 > This is EXPERIMENTAL SOFTWARE that is, and will be, optimized for one hardware
-> configuration, and uses Polish language for user interface. **DO NOT ASK FOR
+> configuration and use Polish language for user interface. **DO NOT ASK FOR ANY
-> ANY KIND OF HELP** even if you believe you have the same inverter model.
-I
+> KIND OF HELP** even if you believe you have the same inverter model.
+I don't
-> don't have physical access to the device, let alone free time.
+> have physical access to the device, let alone free time.

 | ![](assets/scr1.png) | ![](assets/scr2.png) |
 | :------------------: | :------------------: |